csev/dj4e/assn/dj4e_ads2b.md

 Adding Comments to the Ads Application
 --------------------------------------

+__Important Note:__ If you find you have a problem saving files in the PythonAnywhere system using their browser-based editor, you might need to turn off your ad blocker for this site - weird but true.

 In this section, you will pull bits and pieces of the `forum` sample application into your `ads` application to add support for comments for each ad.